-I’m an assistant professor of political science at Dickinson College in Carlisle, PA.
+I’m an associate professor of political science at Dickinson College in Carlisle, PA.
 My major research interests include the presidency and the role of religion in American politics.
-I am the author of God Wills It: Presidents and the Political Use of Religion (Routledge, 2014), and my research and writing has appeared in, or is forthcoming in, Presidential Studies Quarterly, Politics and Religion, Social Media + Society, Political Science Quarterly, and White House Studies.
+I am the author of God Wills It: Presidents and the Political Use of Religion (Routledge, 2014), and my research and writing has appeared in, or is forthcoming in, Presidential Studies Quarterly, Politics and Religion, Social Media + Society, Online Information Review, Political Science Quarterly, and White House Studies.
 I’m also a frequent media commentator on American politics, having been interviewed by C-SPAN, Fox News, ABC 27, CBS 21, FOX 43, WGAL 8 and WITF, and quoted by national print outlets ranging from CNN to The Christian Science Monitor to the Associated Press.
 I received my M.A., M.Phil., and Ph.D. in political science from Columbia University, and I hold a B.A. in political science and economics from the University of Pennsylvania, where I graduated with Phi Beta Kappa honors.
 I am the 2018 recipient of Dickinson’s Constance & Rose Ganoe Memorial Award for Inspirational Teaching.

 When I’m not thinking about politics, I enjoy exercising, baking, pop culture (in particular the TV show “The Bachelor”), men’s fashion, and cheering on the Miami Dolphins.

 Thanks for visiting and please don’t hesitate to contact me with comments!

 You can follow me on Instagram here.